 - Take care of something.
 Arrange for meals, have their house cleaned, babysit–you get the idea.
 Take something off their plate.

 HSPs often enjoy expressing gratitude to people in their lives.
-This elegant box set contains 52 thank you cards—one for each week in the year—and tips for writing meaningful thank you notes, as well as a guided journal to record your experiences.
+Letters for a Year of Gratitude includes 52 tear out-and-send letters that will inspire a year’s worth of notes of love, appreciation, and thanks.
+Keep track of the letters in the correspondence log in the back.
 Maybe over this year you will reconnect with someone from your past or brighten the day of someone who feels taken for granted.

 A Highly Sensitive Person’s Life: stories & tips for those who experience the world intensely by ME.